 Tracy L Chandler is a photographic artist based in Los Angeles, CA. Her work explores humanity and her own personal story reflected through portraiture, landscape, and narrative.
-Her photographs address themes of time, place, memory, seeing, and being seen.
+Her photographs address themes of memory, time, and stages of life as well as notions of psychological projection and conceptual place.
 Tracy exhibits work as photographic prints, short films, as well as photobooks.

 Beyond her art practice, Chandler is a Contributing Editor at Lenscratch Magazine, with a column dedicated to her interviews with photobook artists.